joshrest/academic-kickstart/content/authors/Alex-Gil-Gomez/_index.md

 - Grad Students

 ---
-<a href="https://alexggo.github.io/"> Visit Alex's website.</a> <p>
+<a href="https://alexgilgomez.netlify.app/"> Visit Alex's website.</a> <p>

-Alejandro Gil-Gomez is a PhD student in the Ecology and Evolution Department at Stony Brook University on Long Island, New York.

-His research interests include molecular evolution, phylogenetics, network biology and bioinformatics.
-In particular, he studies how intracellular location and protein domain structure affect the evolution of antibiotic resistance in yeast.

-His work focuses on the evolution of echinocandin and azole resistance in fungi, by comparing substitution rates of drug targets.

-He also studies the natural history of Candida auris, a recently described human pathogen that is pan-drug resistant.
+Alejandro Gil Gomez, a PhD candidate in the Department of Ecology and Evolution, conducts research on the evolution of natural antibiotics in prokaryotes.
+His work centers around the evolution of antibiotics, the origination and distribution of biosynthetic gene clusters within genomes and the evolution of molecular targets.

+Dissertation title: The Epic Evolution of Antibiotics: Unraveling Bacterial Weaponry and Genomic Adaptations